pivotal/docs-tap/convention-service/creating-conventions.md

      Where:

-     + `template` is the predefined [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) that the convention is going to modify.
+     + `template` is the predefined `PodTemplateSpec` that the convention is going to modify.
+For more information about `PodTemplateSpec`, see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec).
      + `images` are the [`ImageConfig`](./reference/image-config.md) used as reference to make decisions in the conventions.
 In this example, the type was created within the `model` package.

 2. <a id='server-2'></a>The example `server.go` also configures the convention server to listen for requests: